ajaysamgir/BookAndCoffee/site/content/products/_index.md

     alt: Coffee beans
     image: /img/products-grid1.jpg
 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: Dr. Seuss
     quote: >-
-      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+      The more that you read, the more things you will know. the more place you will go.
-  - author: Philipp Trommler
+  - author: Mason Cooley
     quote: >-
-      Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+     Reading give us someplace to go when we have to stay where we are.
 full_image: /img/products-full-width.jpg
 pricing:
   heading: Monthly subscriptions